deadsnxw/GMR-market-project/README.md

 # GMR Market Project

+## Goal

-> **Goal:** deliver a minimal full-stack marketplace where users can register, top-up balance, create products and buy goods.
+Deliver a minimal full-stack marketplace where:

+- Users can:
+  - Register an account
+  - Top-up their balance
+  - Purchase products

+- Store owners can:
+  - Register a store
+  - Create and manage products

 ---